Gogeta-SSB/Amazon-AWS/README.md

 Moving on...

 Let's head back to our SSH client, which you should know how to use already.
-Let's install snapD on our server via this command: "sudo apt install snapd".
-Check if you've properly installed it via this command: "hello-world", it should come back with "Hello World!".
+Let's install snapD on our server via this command: "sudo apt install snapd" and "sudo snap install hello-world".
+Check if you've correctly installed it via this command: "hello-world", it should come back with "Hello World!".
 With Snapd installed, we can now use certbot to convert our website into a secure HTTPS website.

 Enter these commands to flush out any CertBot OS packages: "sudo apt-get remove certbot", "sudo dnf remove certbot", "sudo yum remove certbot".
-Not all of them will work, but it's better to uninstall all of these to ensure that CertBot works properly.
+Not all of them will work, but it's better to uninstall them to ensure that CertBot works properly.

 Once that's done, let's install CertBot via: "sudo snap install --classic certbot".
 Check if CertBox can run via: "sudo ln -s /snap/bin/certbot /usr/bin/certbot".

 Once that's done, we can finally convert our server to https via this command: "sudo certbot --apache".
-Now, you will need to provide a domain name, so just enter your domain name, e.g. pickler.blog, and from there, the www will allow CertBox to convert your website into an HTTPS website.
-Make sure to turn on auto-renewal via this command: "sudo certbot renew --dry-run".
-Do a quick check on your website, enter https://<domain name>.
+Now, you will need to provide a domain name, so enter your domain name, e.g. pickler.blog, and from there, the www will allow CertBox to convert your website into an HTTPS website.
+Turn on auto-renewal via this command: "sudo certbot renew --dry-run".
+Quickly check your website, enter https://<domain name>.

 And there you have it, your very own website!
-Your website is encrypted, linked to a domain name and can be accessed by anyone in the world!
+Your website is encrypted and linked to a domain name, and it can be accessed by anyone worldwide!